tomaszrup/xdock/README.md

    - Right-click on your panel → "Add Widgets"
    - Search for "Custom Dock"
    - Drag it to your panel

+> [!IMPORTANT]
+> For transparent panel background, use the [Panel Colorizer widget](https://github.com/luisbocanegra/plasma-panel-colorizer)

 ## Usage